cschladetsch/ShSaveDotFiles/README.md

 - 🛡️ Safe extraction with backup of existing files
 - 🔄 Push backups to any GitHub repository with automatic cleanup (keeps last 5)
 - ⚙️ Configurable GitHub repository (via CLI, environment, or git config)
+- 📁 Configurable output directory (defaults to d:\dotfiles_backups on Windows)
 - 🧪 Comprehensive test suite included

 ## What Gets Backed Up